daisyfriedman/J124-Final/README.md

 [<img width="838" alt="Screen Shot 2022-08-05 at 1 40 34 PM" src="https://user-images.githubusercontent.com/109619721/183310264-e425d7b5-3925-4621-a2c1-1ec9c746b1c3.png">](https://datawrapper.dwcdn.net/WOm5a/1/)

-From analyzing this chart, I concluded that there was little to no effect of the GDP on SNAP benefits in general, except for the Great Recession (2007 t0 2009), during which there was a sharp increase of the average benefit per person.
+From analyzing this chart, I concluded that there was little to no effect of the GDP on SNAP benefits in general, except for the Great Recession (2007 to 2009), during which there was a sharp increase of the average benefit per person.

 ### 4. Which decade had the most SNAP participants (of the decades provided)?